 Heart failure is a relatively common problem and frequently results in hospitalizations and readmissions.
 Various approaches are being explored in treating this condition, especially when it is refractory (unresponsive) to conventional therapy.
-Ultrafiltration is one technique receiving increasing notice for a possible role in hospitalized patients with marked volume overload from heart failure.
-Ultrafiltration is a process utilized to remove fluid from the blood by using pressure differentials during treatment with a dialysis machine or similar filtration device.
+Ultrafiltration is a technique that has been investigated for a possible role in hospitalized patients with marked volume overload from heart failure.
+It is used to remove fluid from the blood by using pressure differentials during treatment with a dialysis machine or similar filtration device.

-Proponents of this technique suggest that it may offer the potential for greater and more expeditious volume and sodium removal compared with conventional therapies.
-Ultrafiltration is generally used for those with decompensated heart failure whose fluid overload is unresponsive to medical management.
+It has been suggested that ultrafiltration may offer the potential for greater and more expeditious volume and sodium removal compared with conventional therapies, particularly in patients with decompensated heart failure whose fluid overload is unresponsive to medical management.
 In recent studies, this technique is also referred to as aquapheresis.
-Work is also beginning on newer devices that allow for continuous ultrafiltration in ambulatory patients are under investigation to reduce volume overload.
+Newer devices that allow continuous ultrafiltration in ambulatory patients are under investigation to reduce volume overload.

 POLICYThe use of ultrafiltration is considered investigational in patients with heart failure.